mattb5280/Fujikura-beamforming/README.md

 <img src="./media/image30a.png"
 style="width:6.00672in;height:3.25364in" />

-4. RFSoC Explorer should now continue initializing the PAAM.
+4. Avnet RFSoC Explorer should now continue initializing the PAAM.
 This can take 40 seconds to complete.

 <img src="./media/image31a.png"